aiven/aiven-docs/docs/products/clickhouse/concepts/features-overview.md

 title: Aiven for ClickHouse® features overview
 ---

-Aiven for ClickHouse® is designed for developers to try out ClickHouse quickly and easily and develop analytics apps.
-Discover Aiven for ClickHouse's key features and attributes which let you focus on turning business data into actionable insights while Aiven takes care of managing ClickHouse.
+Aiven for ClickHouse® is designed for developers to develop analytics apps.

+Discover Aiven for ClickHouse's key features and attributes which let you focus on turning business data into actionable insights.

 ## About the core functionality

 Aiven for ClickHouse is a fully managed distributed columnar database which is built on the open source ClickHouse solution.
-It is a fast highly-scalable fault-tolerant database designed for online analytical processing (OLAP) and data warehousing.
-Aiven for ClickHouse enables you to execute complex SQL queries on large datasets quickly and effectively to process large amounts of data in real time.
+ClickHouse is a highly scalable fault-tolerant database designed for online analytical processing (OLAP) and data warehousing.
+Aiven for ClickHouse enables you to execute complex SQL queries on large datasets effectively to process large amounts of data in real time.
 On top of that, it supports built-in data integrations for Aiven for Kafka® and Aiven for PostgreSQL®.